 Swim teams organized as non-profit corporations must be governed by a board of directors.
 In most cases, this board consists of swim team parents, although other interested and willing volunteers could also serve on the board.
 Typically, the head coach serves as the chief executive with prime responsibility for managing day-to-day “dry-side” operations and total responsibility for developing and leading the swimming or “wet-side” of the program.
 In some small team situations, volunteer officers may manage the day-to-day business of the organization.

-For additional information on any topic in this section, contact your Sport Development Consultant , take the Club Leadership and Business Management School online 101 course, and/or plan to attend a Club Leadership and Business Management School 201 in-person course when it is offered in your area.
+You can take the Club Leadership and Business Management School online 101 course, and/or plan to attend a Club Leadership and Business Management School 201 in-person course when it is offered in your area.